103kms · 95 mins by car

 The lakes and foreshores were cleaned up and restored in the late 1980s.

 Interest in the area began in 1796 when shipwrecked fishermen landed on the coast.
-They were fed by the local Aborigines who guided them most of the way home.
+They were fed by the local Indigenous Australians who guided them most of the way home.
 When they returned to Sydney they told of a white woman living amongst the indigenous peoples and this resulted in an excursion to find the woman.
 The search party became the first Europeans to discover Tuggerah Lake.

 The first European settler was Henry Holden who selected 260ha at Picnic Point in 1828.
 Chinese fishermen established a base in the late 1820s at what is now Toowoon Bay (still known to some as Chinamans Bay).
 They cured and smoked their fish there, and sent them to Queensland, China and the goldfields.

 Tourism started with the completion of the rail line from Sydney to Newcastle in 1889.
 Visitors from Sydney travelled by launch from the train station at Wyong or direct from Sydney by seaboat, to fish, swim and walk in the area.
 A holiday camp was established at Toowoon Bay in the early 1890s and the first guesthouse in the area opened at North Entrance in 1895.